-The rights of all categories of Christian communities are violated in India, since Hindutva radicals view them all as alien to the nation.
+The rights of all categories of Christian communities are violated in India since Hindutva radicals view them all as alien to the nation.
 They want to cleanse their country of Islam and Christianity and do not shy away from using extensive violence to achieve this.
 Converts to Christianity from a Hindu background bear the brunt of persecution in India and are constantly under pressure to return to Hinduism, especially via campaigns known as Ghar Wapsi (homecoming).
+Pressure is also mounted on Christians through Delisting and Anti-Conversion laws.
 They are often physically assaulted and sometimes killed.